microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ### Buffer Pointers and Address Space

-All buffer pointers are presumed to point into the host memory address space.
-No new address space attributes are proposed.
+All buffer pointers are presumed to point into the buffer device address space as defined by the Vulkan type VkDeviceAddress.
+See the following link for additional detail: https://registry.khronos.org/vulkan/specs/1.3-khr-extensions/html/vkspec.html#VkDeviceAddress.

 ### Buffer Pointer Availability